-True financial freedom starts with understanding your options. title loans can help in an emergency, but high interest and short terms often make them hard to manage.
+True financial freedom starts with understanding your options.
+Title loans can help in an emergency, but high interest and short terms often make them hard to manage.

 If you are struggling, you can pay off the loan, negotiate better terms, or refinance for a lower cost.
 At 5 Star Car Title Loans, we keep it simple with no hidden fees or early payoff penalties and offer a free refinance quote to help you save.